4. The ways in which God’s almightiness and wisdom are primarily revealed

 After reading “Abraham shall surely become a great and mighty nation, and all the nations of the earth shall be blessed in him” in Genesis 18:18, can you feel the authority of God?
 Can you sense the extraordinariness of the Creator?
 Can you sense the supremacy of the Creator?
 The words of God are certain.
 God does not say such words because of, or in representation of, His confidence in success; they are, instead, proof of the authority of God’s utterances, and are a commandment that fulfills the words of God.
 There are two expressions that you should pay attention to here.
 When God says “Abraham shall surely become a great and mighty nation, and all the nations of the earth shall be blessed in him,” is there any element of ambiguity in these words?
 Is there any element of concern?
 Is there any element of fear?
 Because of the words “shall surely” and “shall be” in God’s utterances, these elements, which are particular to man and often exhibited in him, have never borne any relation to the Creator.
 No one would dare to use such words when wishing others well, no one would dare to bless another with such certainty as to give them a great and mighty nation, or promise that all the nations of the earth shall be blessed in him.
 The more certain the words of God, the more that they prove something—and what is that something?
 They prove that God has such authority, that His authority can accomplish these things, and that their accomplishment is inevitable.
 God was certain in His heart, without the slightest hesitation, of all that He blessed Abraham with.
 Furthermore, the entirety of this would be accomplished in accordance with His words, and no force would be able to alter, obstruct, impair, or disturb its fulfillment.
 Regardless of what else happened, nothing could abrogate or influence the fulfillment and accomplishment of God’s words.
 This is the very might of the words uttered from the mouth of the Creator, and the authority of the Creator that does not brook the denial of man!
 Having read these words, do you still feel doubt?
 These words were spoken from the mouth of God, and there is power, majesty, and authority in the words of God.
 Such might and authority, and the inevitability of the accomplishment of fact, are unattainable by any created or non-created being, and unsurpassable by any created or non-created being.
 Only the Creator can converse with mankind with such a tone and intonation, and facts have proven that His promises are not empty words, or idle boasts, but are the expression of unique authority that is unsurpassable by any person, event, or thing.

 Let us look at the following passage of scripture: “And when He thus had spoken, He cried with a loud voice, Lazarus, come forth.
 And he that was dead came forth….”
 When the Lord Jesus did this, He said just one thing: “Lazarus, come forth.”
 Lazarus then came out from his tomb—this was accomplished because of just a few words uttered by the Lord.
 During this time, the Lord Jesus did not set up an altar, and He did not carry out any other actions.
 He just said this one thing.
 Should this be called a miracle or a command?
 Or was it some sort of wizardry?
 On the surface, it seems it could be called a miracle, and if you look at it from a modern perspective, of course you could still call it a miracle.
 However, it certainly could not be considered magic of the kind that is supposed to call a soul back from the dead, and it absolutely was not wizardry, of any sort.
 It is correct to say that this miracle was the most normal, tiny demonstration of the Creator’s authority.
 This is the authority and power of God.
 God has the authority to have a person die, to have his spirit leave his body and return to Hades, or wherever else it should go.
 The timing of a person’s death, and the place they will go after death—these are determined by God.
 He can make these decisions anytime and anywhere, unconstrained by humans, events, objects, space, or geography.
-If He wants to do it, He can do it, because all things and living beings are under His rule, and all things proliferate, exist, and perish by His word and His authority.
+If He wants to do it, He can do it, because all things and living beings are under His rule, and all things are born, live, and perish by His word and His authority.
 He can resurrect a dead man, and this too is something He can do anytime, anywhere.
 This is the authority that only the Creator possesses.

 When the Lord Jesus did things like bringing Lazarus back from the dead, His goal was to give proof for humans and for Satan to see, and to let humans and Satan know that everything about mankind, mankind’s life and death are determined by God, and that even though He had become flesh, He remained in command of the physical world which can be seen as well as the spiritual world which humans cannot see.
 This was so that mankind and Satan would know that everything about mankind is not under the command of Satan.
 This was a revelation and demonstration of God’s authority, and it was also a way for God to send a message to all things, that mankind’s life and death are in God’s hands.
 The Lord Jesus’ resurrection of Lazarus was one of the ways in which the Creator teaches and instructs mankind.
 It was a concrete action in which He used His power and authority to instruct and provide for mankind.
 It was a way, without using words, for the Creator to allow mankind to see the truth that He is in command of all things.
 It was a way for Him to tell mankind through practical actions that there is no salvation other than through Him.
 This silent means which He used to instruct mankind is everlasting, indelible, bringing to human hearts a shock and enlightenment that can never fade.
 The resurrection of Lazarus glorified God—this has a deep impact on every single one of God’s followers.
 It firmly fixes in every person who deeply understands this event the understanding, the vision that only God can command mankind’s life and death. …